sbsaga/toon/README.md

 TOON (2.5 KB)
 █████████████████
 ```

-🧠 **~67% space saved**, same information retained.
+🧠 **~67% reduction** with complete reversibility.

 ---

+## 💡 Contribution

+Contributions are welcome!

+1. Fork the repository
+2. Create a feature branch (`git checkout -b feature/your-feature`)
+3. Commit your changes (`git commit -m "Add new feature"`)
+4. Push and open a Pull Request

+---

 ## 📜 License

-Licensed under the **MIT License** — free for personal & commercial use.
+Licensed under the **MIT License** — free for personal and commercial use.

 ---

 > 🧠 *“Compress your prompts, not your ideas.” — TOON helps you talk to AI efficiently.*